 - Boarding: No

-- Extracurricular activities offered: Music, dance, art and outdoor education are all incorporated.
+- Extracurricular activities offered: Music, dance, sport.

 - Transport Options: